 Reddit is one of the most powerful acquisition channels for Chrome extension developers because it is organized by intent rather than social circles.
 Unlike platforms like Instagram or X, where your reach is often limited by your existing follower count, Reddit allows you to put your product directly in front of people who are actively discussing the specific problems your tool solves.
+For a broader view of zero-cost growth channels, see how to go from 0 to 1,000 users without spending a dollar on ads.
 This makes it a goldmine for getting your first 1,000 users, provided you approach the community as a helpful participant rather than a traditional marketer.

 The culture of Reddit is notoriously hostile toward blatant advertising, but it is incredibly supportive of individual builders who solve real problems.
 To successfully scale from zero to 1,000 installs, you must understand the subtle un-marketing language of the platform.
 Your goal is to move from being an outsider trying to extract value to an insider who is providing a free solution to a shared frustration.
 When done correctly, a single successful thread can result in a massive spike in downloads and a foundation of highly engaged power users.